aws-samples/aws-alb-target-group-load-shedding/cdk/README.md

 The following parameters are optional:
     elbShedPercent - Percentage to shed expressed as an integer.
-Default: 5 maxElbShedPercent - aximum allowable load to shed from ELB.
+Default: 5 maxElbShedPercent - Maximum allowable load to shed from ELB.
 Default: 100 elbRestorePercent - Percentage to restore expressed as an integer.
 Default: 5 shedMesgDelaySec - Number of seconds to delay shed messages.
 Default: 60 restoreMesgDelaySec - Number of seconds to delay restore messages.
 Default: 120